 When we see a tombstone inscribed with the story of that person, we do not care, we cannot relate.
 When we see a tombstone with a joke or a message that we can apply to ourselves, we stop, think, and possibly remember it.
 There is endless beauty and meaning in the vague and ambiguous, and only limited, fleeting meaning in the clearly and unilaterally defined.

 In general, art should be a blank slate onto which we etch our own meanings over time.
 It should not be something that is already full, something that we have no place to engrave our own meanings, memories, and feelings.
 If one cannot connect and put themselves in it, one feels detached, and discards it quickly.
 The art in which we ourselves become participants rather than just observers, becomes pieces of us, becomes ours in part.
 The artist-creator thusly becomes not a prophet, but a collaborator, someone with whom we worked to make something rather than someone who came to shove a pamphlet in our hand.
 The two-way connection will always be stronger.

 If one works with the people, they inevitably earn respect.
-The other architects commanded their men, but Roark worked with them as equals and he was rewarded with real architectural beauty and not cookie-cutter nightmarish visions.
+The other architects commanded their men, but Roark worked with them as equals and he was rewarded with real architectural beauty and not cookie-cutter nightmarish visions of identical glass rectangles.
 It is in seeing the men he works with as working with him, not for him, and by treating them as fellow co-creators that he manages to capture and create beauty.